Realtor Commission Calculator BC

 What’s the cost of selling a house in BC?

-• The cost of selling a house in BC includes several factors.
-The most significant cost is usually the realtor commission.
+• The cost of selling a house includes several factors.
+The most significant cost is usually the realtor’s commission.
 Other costs include legal fees, staging costs, marketing expenses, and potentially capital gains taxes.
 The exact cost will depend on the specifics of your sale.

 Can I sell my house without a realtor?